How We Test Massage Guns – Our Review Process Explained

 Collecting Feedback from Professionals

-Just to give you an example, one of our experts is Dr. Gary Tanchak.
+For example, one of our experts is Dr. Gary Tanchak.
 He is a busy chiropractor who loves the latest tech that he can use to help his patients recover faster.
 Whenever we have a new device, we share it with Dr. Gary so that he can try it on his patients.

-This way we get to receive first-hand feedback from a licensed professional who has used not just one but many different devices on patients over time.
+This way, we get to receive first-hand feedback from a licensed professional who has used not just one but many different devices on patients over time.

-How we Rate Devices
+How We Rate Devices

 You may have noticed that we award review stars at the end of each massage gun review.